seokhoonshin/Academic_Sleep_Correlation/README.md

 # Sleep and Academic Performance Analysis

 ## Overview
 This project investigates the correlation between sleep habits and academic performance among university students.
-Using statistical and data analysis techniques, the study explores how factors such as sleep duration, sleep quality, stress levels, and caffeine consumption influence students' final grades.
+Using statistical methods and visualization techniques in R, the study explores how factors like sleep duration, quality, stress levels, and caffeine consumption influence final grades.

 ## Objectives
 The primary objectives of this project are: